Online Learning for Obstacle Avoidance: Experiments

-\paragraph{Results.} We run physical experiments using A$^*$ and our online method for 21 runs each, consisting of three trials over seven obstacle layouts (see the supplemental video and Supp. \ref{AppC:Experiments} for additional details).
+\paragraph{Results.} We run physical experiments using A$^*$ and OLC for 21 runs each, consisting of three trials over seven obstacle layouts (see the supplemental video and Supp. \ref{AppC:Experiments} for additional details).
 In each instance, the robot is required to traverse 10m forwards.
-The optimal HJ path is synthesized \textit{a priori} and analyzed offline (not run on hardware).
-For all runs, a `crash' is defined as any contact being made with an obstacle.
-As shown in Table~\ref{table:HardwareExperiments}, HJ methods, which require an \textit{overestimation} of the true disturbances to achieve safety, chooses an overly-conservative route that is generally inefficient (but safe).
-Conversely, A* -- even with moderate obstacle padding of 0.25m -- does not sufficiently account for the disturbances.
-As such, on many runs it contacts an obstacle.
-In contrast to HJ, A$^*$ and our online algorithm take significantly shorter paths (note that the shortest possible path is at minimum 10m in length).
+For each layout, the optimal HJ path is analyzed offline; for all runs, a `crash' is defined as any contact made with an obstacle.
+As shown in Table~\ref{table:HardwareExperiments}, HJ methods choose an overly-conservative route that is generally safe but inefficient.
+Conversely, A* -- even with obstacle padding of 0.25m -- does not sufficiently account for the disturbances, yielding a significant rate of crashes.
+However, in contrast to HJ, A$^*$ and OLC take significantly shorter paths (note that the shortest possible path is at minimum 10m in length).
 However, our algorithm reduces the number of collisions by nearly half versus the naive obstacle-padded A$^*$ approach, a result significant at $p=0.1$ using a Boschloo exact test (see Supp.~\ref{AppC:Experiments}).
-Additionally, our algorithm can run online (and onboard) and allow for a feedback mechanism, whereas HJ methods for this problem could not, as each computation of the backward reachable sets took several seconds to complete.
+Importantly, while OLC was run onboard the robot in real time, the HJ methods required several seconds for each computation of the backward reachable set, and could not be run online.